IISE-OSS25/SeokheonHam-blog/template_evaluation.md

 __What is the purpose of the project:__ Godot is an open-source, cross-platform game engine designed for 2D and 3D game development.
 It aims to provide a fully free, feature-rich alternative to commercial game engines.

 __How easy was it to find information about contributing on the website?__ Quite easy.
-The homepage includes a clear link to the Contribute section.
+The homepage includes a clear link to the “Contribute” section.

 __Contributing instructions:__ [Here](https://docs.godotengine.org/en/stable/community/contributing/index.html)